 notes is a relative path (i.e., doesn’t have a leading slash), the new directory is created in the current working directory (e.g.

 Data Tip: Directory vs Folder: You can think of a directory as a folder.
 However the term directory considers the relationship between that folder and the folders within it and around it.

 Data Tip: Notice that you are creating an easy to read directory name.
 The name has no spaces and uses all lower case to support machine reading down the road.
 Sometimes this format of naming using dashes is referred to as a slug.

-earth-analytics project directory.
-You will use this directory throughout this course.
+earth-analytics directory that you will use throughout this course.